Is Post Office broadband any good?

 The Post Office isn’t just for your stamps and letters; these days you can get broadband deals too.
 Everyone knows the Post Office; that's an established reputation few competitors can match.

 But just because we all know the Post Office, that doesn’t automatically make it a good choice for your broadband.
 So, is it a good broadband provider or not?
-We take break down for you the pros and cons of snapping up a Post Office broadband deal.
+We take you through the pros and cons of snapping up a Post Office broadband deal.